willhaslett/covid-19-growth/README.md

 - Parsed CSV and JSON data structures for use outside of Pandas
 - Google Firebase integration

 The latest Johns Hopkins files are pulled from GitHub at runtime.
+The output Pandas dataframes are cached, and Pandas, CSV and JSON outputs are updated if stale.

 - [covid-19-growth](#covid-19-growth)
   - [Installing](#installing)